mihanovak1024/mihanovak1024.github.io/_pages/about.md

 Currently I only have one serious project in my arsenal; <a href="/portfolio/homeclinico" target="_blank">HomeClinico</a>.
 It is a startup/side-project that's solving a problem of COVID-19 and the lack of physiotherapists.
 HomeClinico is a home-based arm exercising tool for post-stroke patients and elderly with daily guided exercises.
+The project however didn't make it out as we have hoped and we were forced to put it on life support.

 ## Prototypes
 I like to tinker around different programming challenges and try to prototype my ideas.